Azure/azureml-examples/CONTRIBUTING.md

 - minimal prose
 - minimalist code
-- workflows and notebooks can be re-run without failing in less than 10 minutes
+- workflows and notebooks can be re-run without failing in less than 1 hour
 - tutorials can re-run without failing in less than 3 hours

 ### Miscellaneous

 - to modify `README.md`, you need to modify `readme.py` and accompanying files (`prefix.md` and `suffix.md`)
-- develop on a branch, not a fork, for workflows to run properly
+- develop on a branch, not a fork, for workflows to run properly (GitHub secrets won't work on forks)
 - use an existing environment where possible
 - use an existing dataset where possible
-- don't register environments
 - don't create compute targets
-- don't register datasets
+- don't register assets (datasets, environments, models)
 - don't modify `requirements.txt`
 - you probably shouldn't modify any files in the root of the repo
 - you can `!pip install --upgrade packages` as needed in notebooks